dsmorgancodes/naming-guidelines-for-python-projects/README.md

 The details of your previous push request are remembered and reused.

-# Starting a good enviroment.
+# Step 4 - Starting Your Environment

 The best way to start any project is to pull your latest changes from GIT down onto you device.
 This will ensure that you are working with the latest version of your code.
 To do this run the command:

 ```shell